Open-Systems-Pharmacology/ACoP-2018-Workshop/README.md

 ## AGENDA

-As a use-case for above learnings, we will develop a PB-QSP model for naked antibody pre-treatment for ADC treatment of tumor growth, in detail:
+As a use-case for above learnings, we will develop a PB-QSP model for naked antibody (nAb) pre-treatment for antibody-drug conjugates (ADC) treatment of tumor growth, in detail:

 | Time (Saturday, October 6th) | Topic |
 | ------------- | ------------- |